ngs333/GFDL_MISC_MZ/README.md

 Libray sources are here:
 https://github.com/Unidata/netcdf-cxx4

+III) Other sources
+some apps (e.g. test_send_data.x) use source files that are generated froma template.
+Currently program gen_from_generic.sh is run manually and the generated files are manually copied to the proper src directory.

-III) then you can build with
+IV) then you can build with
 $ cd gfdl_misc
 $ mkdir build; cd build
 $ cmake -G Ninja ..
 $ ninja -v

-the executables are place in directory "bin" at the same level as the main src direcotry.
+the executables are placed in directory "bin" at the same level as the main src direcotry.

 VSCode compile: